benjaminy/TenaciousCalf/README.md

 Persistent data structures have been studied for decades, but had little impact on the lives of most working programmers until recently.
-The principal reasons for this increase in interest are:
+The principal reasons for this increasing interest are:

 * Mainstream applications are increasingly interactive compared to their forebears (network, UI, etc.).
-Interactive software has more complex dynamic internal relationships than procedural software, and persistent structures make it less likely that a change made in one corner of a large application will have adverse effects somewhere else down the road.
+Interactive software has more complex dynamic internal relationships than procedural software, and persistent structures make it less likely that a change made in one corner of a large application will have unintended consequences somewhere else down the road.
 * Parallel processors have gone mainstream.
 Persistent data structures make it easier to write parallel software without going insane in the pit of data races, deadlocks and atomicity violations.

-Of course persistent data structures have always had other cool tricks up their sleave:
+Of course persistent data structures have always had other cool tricks up their sleeve:

 * They generally have better asymptotics than array-based structures for fancy operations like concatenation and slicing